 All of L.A. has fallen in love with Malibu Farm, Helene’s restaurant on the Malibu Pier that is everything you want a Malibu beach spot to be.
 The locally-brewed espresso and green juice flow while surfers and celebrities alike pour in from the coves.
 Every dish at Malibu Farm is sourced from local farms and farmer’s markets and Helene’s own home farm is just minutes away along the PCH.
 The style of cooking in Helene’s kitchen is very Sweden-meets-the-California-coast, in other words perfect brunch food.
 We asked Helene to teach us a few recipes from the actual Malibu Farm menu (this burrata and fruit salad!) and a few from her cookbook, The Swedish Table.

 To start our class, Jenni passed around shots of Helene’s beet and ginger-infused wellness shots.
-No recipe – sorry! – but the shot tastes like it’s just a hop skip and a jump from this Roots 3 juice blend.
 Our lunch included several salads, one of which was topped with an impressive, but surprisingly simple to make sesame seed candy Helene showed us how to whip up just before serving.
 We also made these nutrient-dense cauliflower pizzas and a unique pavlova roll cake like we’ve never seen.
 Bookmark this dessert for the easiest, most gorgeous finish to your next gathering.
 We’ll be sharing the recipe tomorrow morning.

-Jenni had the help of Hollyflora in dressing the outdoor table – these unreal Icelandic poppies in hand-marbled vases needed very little accessorizing.
-Jenni’s table runner is an Etsy find – vintage flour sacks, and the tablesettings are Heath and Nicky Kehoe.
-Find a few elements to inspire your Easter brunch plans and celebrate the springiest of all holidays like never before!
+Hollyflora dressed the outdoor table – these unreal Icelandic poppies in hand-marbled vases needed very little accessorizing.
+The table runner is an Etsy find — vintage flour sacks, and the tablesettings are by Heath and Nicky Kehoe.
+Find a few elements to inspire your brunch plans and celebrate the springiest of all holidays like never before!
 We’ve never been so glad to see the season arrive.

 Burrata, Nectarine, and Arugula Salad with Sesame Seed Candy